-Receive a FREE fly line and FREE shipping when you buy your
+Receive a BONUS fly line Credit and FREE shipping when you buy your

 Waterworks / Lamson Reels at Stillwater!